 All courses are graded on an A-F scale, and there is no provision for pass/fail or auditing courses unless pass/fail is the only method of assessment for the course.
 Students are not allowed to register for on-line, distance education or hybrid courses.
 See the "Academics" and "Program Fees and Financial Aid" sections in Preparing to Study Abroad for more information.

 What do I need to know about exams?

 Due to the difference in academic systems, your exam schedule will not be available until after you register for courses at the Pontificia Universidad Católica del Perú .
 Be sure to confirm exam dates with your professor at the beginning of the semester.
 You are not permitted to reschedule exams, request alternate assessment or arrange to have your exams proctored in the United States.
-If this occurs, IFSA-Butler will not be able to assist you in conducting an academic record query on the class in which you made this arrangement.
+If this occurs, IFSA-Butler will not be able to assist you in conducting an academic record appeal on the class in which you made this arrangement.
 Additionally, all academic obligations, including final exams, must be complete before leaving Peru.